SMerrony/telloterm/README.md

 * Turn on the Tello
 * Wait for it to initialise (flashing orange LED)
 * Connect your computer to the Tello WiFi
-* Run telloterm from a terminal window
+* Run telloterm from a terminal window at least 80x24 characters big

-Hit 'v' to start a video feed, an mplayer window should appear.
+Hit 'v' to start a video feed, an mplayer window should appear in a couple of seconds.

+If the screen gets messed up, hit `r` or `<Ctrl-L>` to redraw it.

 To get help type `telloterm -h`